Friendly fertiliser: Is fertiliser safe for pets?

 Dogs.
 They’re fun, furry, friendly and… frustrating when it comes to getting anything done in the garden!
 But a question on many people’s minds we often hear is – “is fertiliser safe for pets?”.
 Keep reading for tips and advice on keeping those pesky pups away from freshly laid fertiliser.

-Here at The Grass People, not only are we grass lovers, but we’re also pet lovers.
-We often ask whether fertiliser is safe for pets, and you’ll be glad to know we would never want to see any harm to your canine companions, so we’ve created our three fertiliser aftercare tips to keep your pets safe and sound.
+Here at The Grass People, we are not only grass lovers but also pet lovers.
+We often get people asking whether fertiliser is safe for pets, and you’ll be glad to know we would never want to see any harm to your canine companions, so we’ve created our three fertiliser aftercare tips to keep your pets safe and sound.
 On a side note, there are times of the year better suited to using garden fertiliser, so take that into account before applying fertiliser!

 How to make sure using fertiliser is safe for pets: